 - These quizzes can have auto-graded multiple-choice questions, with multiple attempts, to check the students’ knowledge of the basic facts covered in their pre-class material.

-- They can also be used to have students to give short open-ended answers to key case questions or prompts from the pre-class reading.
+- They can also be used for students to provide short open-ended answers to key case questions or prompts from the pre-class reading.

 - Some faculty use the responses from the quizzes to warm call students during the video conference.

 Setting up your course requirements as Canvas modules can make it clearer to students how they should prepare for class.
-For a video on how to use Canvas modules, see: canvas.upenn.edu/courses/1527073/assignments/7975481?module_item_id=18117410
+For a video on how to use Canvas modules, see this resource.

-It is difficult to cover the same amount of content virtually as can be done in person.
+It is difficult to cover the same amount of content virtually as in person.
 Student questions and answers all involve a bit of delay, whether spoken or on chat.
-Students have difficulty staying focused due to “zoom fatigue” and distractions in their environments.
+Students have difficulty staying focused due to Zoom fatigue and distractions in their environments.
 Some students will need more transition time if they have in-person and virtual classes back-to-back.
 Thus, you should try to remove some material from the synchronous video meeting to better manage the time.

 Student participation is the most difficult aspect of an online course.
 It may take some trial-and-error to find the right approach for your material and for your teaching style.
 Here are some considerations: